Respect, Equality, Open and Inclusive

 - Internet Access

-- Assist other organisations to make their activities more accessible to members of Black and Minority Ethnic communities
+- Assist other organisations to ensure their activities are more accessible to members of Black and Minority Ethnic communities

 - Manage accounts for member groups